 Conflict Minerals Reporting Template

 The Conflict Minerals Reporting Template is a standardized reporting template used to provide information through the supply chain regarding mineral country of origin and smelters and refiners being utilized.
 The “Conflict Minerals” are defined by the US legislation and include tantalum, tin, tungsten and gold.
-The Radix CMRT v5.01 can be found here.
+The current Radix CMRT declaration can be found below.

 California Proposition 65 Declaration

 California Proposition 65 refers to legislation, officially known as the “Safe Drinking Water and Toxic Enforcement Act of 1986”.
 Proposition 65 requires businesses to provide warnings to Californians about significant exposures to chemicals that cause cancer, birth defects or other reproductive harm.
-This legislation requires that California OEHHA maintain and update a list of chemicals known to the state to cause cancer or reproductive toxicity.
-The latest list was published October 27, 2017.
-Radix California Proposition 65 Declaration letter can be found here.
+This legislation requires that California OEHHA maintain and update, at least annually, a list of chemicals known to the state to cause cancer or reproductive toxicity.
+Radix California Proposition 65 Declaration letter can be found below.